GossiTheDog/fixes/RpcEptMapper/README.md

 https://itm4n.github.io/windows-registry-rpceptmapper-eop/

-This is caused by Users having ability to create subkeys in two Windows services, although RpcEptMapper is really your route to admin.
+This is caused by (non-admin) Users having ability to create subkeys in two Windows services.

 # Patch.bat

 This script is a fix for RpcEptMapper and Dnscache service permission issue, allowing elevation of privilege on Windows 7 and Server 2008/2008 R2.

-Example deployment scenarioes:
+# Example deployment situations

 1. Easy
 - Download all files and double click patch.bat